 Should a team want to open an engine or other sealed component for inspection or repair, the TC should be contacted, and arrangements made for the TC to be present when the seals are removed.
 The TC may then check compliance to regulations if so required.
 The TC will reseal the component after repair.
 The onus is on the Team to ensure the engine and other components are to specification, sealed and recorded.
 Refer GCR 93 iii).

 The correct engine number must always be recorded in the Technical Passport.

-3.3.
-FIA Classes
+3.2.9 Class FIA T1+:

-All performance controls and monitoring will be based on the latest FIA regulations, circulars, and related documents.
-Refer SSR Part 2 art 12.
+SARRC Performance controls and monitoring will be based on the latest FIA regulations, circulars and related documents.